-Extra Butter, a new coffee shop in Roncesvalles, has quickly taken over the old Gurts space just south of Geoffrey St. The counter has been pushed all the way to the back, making room for benches and tables and chairs, with plenty of space for the strollers and students in the neighbourhood.
+Extra Butter, a coffee shop in Roncesvalles, has quickly taken over the old Gurts space just south of Geoffrey St. The counter has been pushed all the way to the back, making room for benches and tables and chairs, with plenty of space for the strollers and students in the neighbourhood.
 Tin and diamond details and salon-style pictures along a rich teal wall offer a loose Art Deco vibe and draw you into the room, but it's the soft cushions and friendly service from owner Cassie Germann that make you want to stay.

 At the back counter sits the big Nuova Simonelli machine as well as shelves stacked with the bags of Dark City (including the eponymous Extra Butter) beans they use for their coffee and offer for stand-alone purchase.
 I order an Americano, and the lovely Germann makes one that's thick with crema, imparting the first bitter sip before the chocolate and nuttiness comes through in the full-bodied liquid.